 Another way to set your contractors up for success is to ensure your website is as complete as possible.
 Explain your processes on your website and set contractor expectations right up front, so candidates aren’t having to guess at what your process entails.
 Go beyond the basics; you’ll engender more trust among candidates if you treat them as adults and not as children, from whom certain information must be hidden.

 Candidates want the interview process to be as short as possible.
 The average candidate spends two to three months interviewing for contract positions; do your contractors have to wait that long?
-And it can take up to three interviews before a contractor actually lands a contract.
+It can take up to three interviews before a contractor actually lands a contract.

 Streamline your interview process by asking the most important questions up front.
+Send a quick interview confirmation email.
 Remove red tape.
 By setting expectations on your website and not making candidates go through multiple interviews, you’re more likely to fill your open contractor requisitions more quickly, with contractors that will stay through the term of the contract and beyond.

 Make sure you cover all the bases in the initial interview.
 Know the contract and company history like the back of your hand and leave plenty of time for questions.
 Show your human side, and, while you’re at it, allow your contractors to know as much about you and your company as they will about the companies with whom they will be contracted.